Saira Peter

-Saira Peter MSc MA (Lon) is a British-Pakistani soprano officially recognised as the world's first Sufi Opera singer.
+Saira Peter is a British-Pakistani soprano officially recognised as the world's first Sufi Opera singer.
 She is Director of NJ Arts London, a multicultural performing arts centre opened in 1998 by Sir Cliff Richard OBE.
-She is also founder of Saira Arts Academy in Karachi.
+She is also founder of Saira Arts Academy (SAA) which was officially inaugurated in Lahore by Fed.
+Min. for National Heritage and Culture, Syed Jamal Shah, who lauded it as 'heralding a new era in the country’s music industry.'

 Early life

 Born in Karachi, Pakistan, Peter displayed singing talent at a young age, performing for church and community events, but she had no formal music training as a child.
 Upon completing her first Masters she moved to London and began to study western classical voice.

-Education and Training
+Education and training

-Saira Peter completed both a BSc (Hons) and an MSc (Distinction) in Physical Chemistry from University of Karachi, followed by an MA in History from Queen Mary University of London.
+Peter completed both a BSc (Hons) and an MSc (Distinction) in Physical Chemistry from University of Karachi, followed by an MA in History from Queen Mary University of London.

 She is coached in western classical voice by composer Paul Knight.
-She has studied raagdari with Chitrarupa Gupta (disciple of Pundit A.T.
-Kanan and Geeta Bannerjee) and Ustad Fida Hussain Khan (Patiala Gharana).
+She studied raagdari with Chitrarupa Gupta (disciple of Pundit A.T.
+Kanan and Geeta Bannerjee) and late Ustad Fida Hussain Khan (Patiala Gharana).